kristous/docs-1/pages/bare_metal_cloud/dedicated_servers/network_bridging/guide.en-asia.md

 ### Step 4: Configure the virtual machines

-#### Debian
+#### Debian (excluding Debian 12)

 Connect to the shell of your virtual machine.
-Open the virtual machine's network configuration file located in `/etc/network/interfaces`.
+Open the virtual machine's network configuration file located in `/etc/network/interfaces` or `/etc/network/interfaces.d` depending on the version of the operating you are using.
+For demonstration purposes, our file is called `50-cloud-init.yaml`.

 Edit the file so that it reflects the configuration below (please remember to fill in your own values).

 - For older distributions: